Updated: Jun 26, 2021

 · Add a few drops to your favorite massage oil base like jojoba or grapeseed oil for a wonderfully nourishing after bath and before bed oil in the Fall

 I use bergamot most often as recommended by noted Acupuncture Practitioner, Desiree Mangandog, by adding two drops of bergamot and two drops of grapefruit and applying to the solar plexus located between the belly-button and lower ribs also called the manipura chakra to boost self-esteem and confidence.
-This charkra is responsible for our feelings of personal power and may benefits from this intentional attention.
+This charkra is responsible for our feelings of personal power and may benefit from this #intentional attention.